Selecting Your Major

 Tips for Choosing Your Major

-We understand that many of you have already given a lot of thought to your preferred major.
-However, even if you feel confident in what you want to specialize in, we encourage you to keep an open mind—many students discover new interests in first and second year!
-As a first-year EngSci, you have the luxury to explore all of our majors.
+We understand that many of you have already given a lot of thought to major selection.
+However, even if you feel confident in your current choice, we encourage you to keep an open mind—many students discover new interests in first and second year!
 By the major selection deadline, you may be even more confident in your original choice.
-Alternatively, you may have discovered an entirely new area of interest and choose a different major than you had previously thought.
+Alternatively, you may have discovered an entirely new area of interest and choose something completely different.

-So, to aid you in your exploration of the available majors during your foundation years, here are some tips from those who came before you:
+So, to aid your exploration, here are some tips from those who came before you:

 Your Interests